Mindful endings

 It also doesn’t have to be a grand gesture.
 Some effortless and less effortless ways to end things with care:

-Maybe it’s because I’m in the middle of a should-I-move-on-or-not decision process, but I really like the idea of mindful endings as a practice.
+Maybe it’s because I’m in the middle of an end-it-or-not decision process, but I really like the idea of mindful endings as a practice.
 It’s a practice that complements all the quick-start, startup, swipe-left culture out there.